Learn How High-Impact Channel Incentive Programs can lead to Mutual Vendor/Partner Success

 Given these differences, vendors frequently struggle to recruit, manage, train and sell to partners.

-Proper channel incentive program creation mandates a strategic approach.
+Proper channel incentive programs mandate a strategic approach.
 In order to improve the effectiveness of your indirect sales channels, regardless of the industry, your channel incentive programs and reimbursement opportunities require thorough management and mindful execution.

-Here are 5 challenges vendors frequently struggle to solve during the channel incentive program creation process:
+Here are 5 challenges vendors frequently struggle to solve while building channel incentive programs:

 1.)
 Fighting For Partner MindShare